tangentsoft/pidp8i/doc/os8-run.md

     purposefully done in a way that it is [reproducible][rb].

 *   Because `mkos8` is written in Python, we have a full-strength scripting language for making the build conditional.
-As of the 2017.12.22 release, there are potentially 65536 different build configurations, whereas the old manual process produced just one OS/8 system disk image.
+The old manual process produced just one OS/8 system disk image, but the new scheme can now produce tens of thousands of different configurations.

 That process worked fine for the limited scope of problem it was meant to
 cover: creation of an OS/8 V3D RK05 image meant for use with SIMH's PDP-8